kybin/dig/README.md

 # dig

-dig is a git diff viewer in terminal.
+dig is a git diff history viewer in terminal.

-It displays commits and it's diff in one screen.

 By default it displays commits first-to-latest order.
 Because it's the main reason that I created dig.